JSON++ Terminology

 Escaping is the mechanism by which a string value or key prefixed with raw: is passed through to the output with the prefix stripped, without any evaluation.

-This is necessary when a value or key would otherwise be interpreted as an eval: expression or when a key matches a JSON++ reserved word such as $extends, $includes, or $local.
+This is the guaranteed way to preserve a value or key that would otherwise be interpreted as an eval: expression or as a JSON++ reserved keyword such as $extends, $includes, or $local.

 {